How every bookie can, and should, communicate effectively with their players.

 What, exactly, does a sportsbook do?
 And, as a bookie, what is your job?

-Understanding the Sportsbook Industry and the role of communication, customer service and marketing
+Understanding the Bookie business and the role of player communication, customer service and marketing

 We know what sportsbooks do.
 But what are their actual functions?
 A function is an action for which a person or thing is especially fitted.
 That’s Merriam-Webster talking, not us.
 Sportsbooks are especially fitted to do what they do, which is provide the means for which sports bettors can make wagers.